retaildevcrews/ngsa-app/k6/README.md

 ## Deploy k6 from docker image

-We are deploying the [k6 docker image](https://hub.docker.com/r/loadimpact/k6), however k6 package can be installed on multiple operating systems such as Linux, Mac, and Windows. [here](https://k6.io/docs/get-started/installation/).
+We are deploying the [k6 docker image](https://hub.docker.com/r/loadimpact/k6), however k6 package can be installed on multiple operating systems such as Linux, Mac, and Windows. [k6 Installation options](https://k6.io/docs/get-started/installation/).

 Also, we are storing the load test script into a Configmap so it can accessable when k6 scales up.